calebnwokocha/customer-research-management-app/README.md

-The application incorporate multiple modules including customer profiles, research projects, surveys, data collection, analysis workflows, and reporting dashboards.
+The application incorporates multiple modules including customer profiles, research projects, surveys, data collection, analysis workflows, and reporting dashboards.
 Specifically, the app include:

 Customer Profiles: A dedicated module to store and manage customer data such as demographic details, preferences, and segmentation information.
 Research Project Management: Tools to create, track, and archive research projects, including timelines, objectives, and associated surveys.